dcsync/pycobalt/README.md

     engine.loop()

-Calling an aggressor function without printing tasking information to the beacon console (`!` operator, only supported by certain functions):
+Calling an Aggressor function without printing tasking information to the beacon console (`!` operator, only supported by certain functions):

     ...